BitJam/live-usb-maker/README.md

 or a running live system.
 You will be prompted for information that is not supplied in the command line options.

-Use "default" command for fewer questions.
+Use "default" to default "no" to some questions.
-Use "expert" for more questions.
+Use "expert"  to default "yes" to some questions. use "simple"  to skip some questions

 Uses ext4 as the filesystem for the main live-usb partition and adds a small fat32 file system for booting via UEFI.